VinoV1999/TrackMyDay/README.md

 On load of each page i have to fetch the data that was stored in a firebase.
 For that, and to keep the timer update after a second useEffect hook concept is used.
 # 3. useMemo
 While comparing the task activities.
 There are many possibilities that the user can select a particular task which results in multiple rendering of the same data.
 To avoid the unnecessary rendering useMemo hook was implemented.
+# 4. useContext and  HOC
+To access the value of the user login details.
+I have used use context.
+Also the concept of Higher Order Component(HOC) have used in authContext.js to manage the authentication of the user.
+If the use intensionally tries to access any page without login this will detect and navigate to LogIn page.
+Also a concept of named exports is also used in this file.
-# 4. Condition Rendering
+# 5. Condition Rendering
 To show and hide a few components on screen based on the condition.
 Have implemented the concept of conditional rendering which helps to render needful components according to the user action.
-# 5. HOC
-authContext.js is an Higher Order Component. have used it to manage the authentication of the user.
-If the use intensionally tries to access any page without login this will detect and navigate to LogIn page.
-Also a concept of named exports is also used in this file.
 # 6. React Router
-Track My Day is a small application but has three pages basically like Home, View and Compare.
-To create a new page I have implemented React Router.
+Track My Day is a small application but has three pages like Home, View and Compare.
+To create a new page and navigate around them, I have implemented React Router.

 # Firebase Google Authentication